 Access to a GPS file of the route

 Free coach travel to the start

-Free hot food at the finish line
+Free and freshly cooked Fish Chips and Vegan food at the finish line

 Free pint of beer from our local, Ennerdale Brewery (This was a tremendous hit again last year and many a pint was supped after the event)